Categories

 • strong sun exposure and heat

-• a weakened skin barrier due to improper care
+• a weakened skin barrier caused by improper skincare

 • in rare cases, insufficient water intake

-Dehydrated skin primarily needs hydrating ingredients that bind and retain water.
-Particularly effective are hyaluronic acid, glycerin and aloe vera.
-Light lipids or hydrating oils can also help reduce water loss – especially in combination with humectants.
+Dehydrated skin primarily needs humectants—ingredients that attract and retain water.
+Particularly effective are hyaluronic acid, glycerin, and aloe vera.
+Light lipids or moisture-boosting oils can also help reduce water loss but should always be combined with hydrating ingredients.

 Conclusion

-• Dry skin = lack of lipids → needs lipids + hydration.
+Dry skin = lack of oil → needs lipids + moisture.

 Sort by